SomebodyMJ/SC1015-Miniproject/README.md

-# SC1015-Miniproject Covid 19 Predicator
+# SC1015-Miniproject COVID 19 Predicator

 # About
-- This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on Covid 19 Predication from the Covid 19 Dataset.
+- This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on COVID 19 Predication from the COVID 19 Dataset.
-- In this project, we will be using the 2 different models and comparing them to see which model is a better predicator for Covid 19 Cases in Singapore
+- In this project, we will be using the 2 different models and comparing them to see which model is a better predicator for COVID 19 Cases in Singapore

 ## Contributors